 Although imported Western steel served Japan well during its ramp-up to modernity, the memory of the performance of cutting tools made from Tamahagane remained alive in the national memory.
 Indeed, I am convinced the Japanese people’s love and fear of sharp things is not only psychological but genetic, although I have not seen any studies on the “sharpness gene.”
 But that is a story I will save for the next time we are enjoying a mug of hot coco together around the iori fire on a moonlit Autumn night.
 May that evening come soon.

 Enough ancient history.
-Let’s jump back into the tardis and travel to the late 1950’s so we can shift our focus to more modern steels.
-Yes, you can turn your mobile phone back on.
+Let’s jump back into the tardis and travel to the late 1950’s to consider a few modern steels.
+Yes, you can turn your mobile phone on once inside, but I reception may be poor for a few centuries.
 No you can’t bring back souvenirs.
-I don’t care what Doctor Whatsit did with his tardis, we are responsible time travelers and will avoid creating casual conundrums.
+I don’t care what Doctor Whatsit did with his tardis, we are responsible time travelers and will avoid creating causal conundrums.
 Besides, the import taxes are pure murder.
 And please, do be careful no little children slip inside with you.

 Eventually, to satisfy the irrepressible sharpness gene of their domestic customers, Japanese blacksmiths and tool manufacturers pressured Japanese steel companies to develop products with fewer impurities and with performance characteristics approaching traditional Tamahagane.

 Rising to the challenge, Hitachi Metals endeavored to replicate the performance of Tamagane using modern smelting techniques and imported pig iron and scrap metal instead of expensive and environmentally unsustainable satetsu.